-Mandatory testing will be required in the beginning of the spring semester as described above to ensure that no one returns to the campus infected.
+Testing will be required in the beginning of the spring semester as described above with the goal that no one returns to the campus infected, as much as is practical.
 This is a reassurance to students, their parents, staff, and faculty.

 In addition to the baseline testing requirements, certain groups throughout the university will have more frequent testing.
-The medical school population may have a different cadence.
+The chief medical officer may develop potential surveillance testing recommendations throughout the semester, as necessary.
 This is in addition to recommended testing should someone show symptoms and receive medical recommendations to be tested.